marcopolo4k/vim-gbufs/README.md

 "  macro q DOES need the TERM in ':s/TERM/REPLACE/g'
 "  This makes for the easiest previewing using '/'
 "
-" if already previewed a bunch of changes, just need to [finish] nnoremap <leader>finish :MacroRplceQckFxWithQOneLine <cr>
+" if already previewed a bunch of changes, just need to finish nnoremap <leader>qfq :MacroRplceQckFxWithQOneLine <cr>
+nnoremap <leader>finish :MacroRplceQckFxWithQOneLine <cr>
 " to learn real vim, this helps to memorize nnoremap <leader>cdoq :MacroRplceQckFxWithQOneLine <cr>